-Shredly is an American brand, founded by Ashley Rankin.
+Shred is an American brand, founded by Ashley Rankin.
 The shorts are available in pretty much every design that you can think of and are available in a variety of lengths as well.

-Ride It was in fact set up by Ally Mackay who supports equality in cycling.
+Ride It was set up by Ally Mackay who supports equality in cycling.
 He recently sponsored the Maiden women’s downhill race and coaching weekend that took place in Scotland.

 Flare Clothing Co was established by Hannah Myers.
-The company sells shorts, T-shirts, waterproof jackets, and a variety of long and short sleeved jerseys.
+The company sells shorts, T-shirts, waterproof jackets, and a variety of long and short-sleeved jerseys.

 They all sport daring and eye-catching designs.
 It’s not just about the aesthetics either.
 The brand is known for its collection of women’s MTB shorts.

-These shorts by Flare are popular for their unique design and the fact that they actually fit the women comfortably.
+These shorts by Flare are popular for their unique design and the fact that they fit the women comfortably.